‘The View’ Star Meghan McCain Trolled On Instagram After First Show Of Season

 A viewer stated of the exchange, “I love Megan.
 I’m proud of any woman who stands her ground and tells it as she sees it.
 We are of different political views but she has ever right to hers.
 Stay strong Megan you make me proud to be a woman.”

-The View debuted its 23rd season on September 4 with the return of all the co-hosts of the past two years including Whoopi Goldberg, McCain, Sunny Hostin, Joy Behar, and Abby Huntsman.
+The View debuted its 23rd season on September 4 with the return of all the co-hosts of the past two years, including Goldberg, McCain, Sunny Hostin, Joy Behar, and Abby Huntsman.
 Panelist Ana Navarro joins the show on Fridays.

 The View airs live weekdays at 11 a.m.
-EST on ABC.
+ET on ABC.